WWJ-TV: Built by Masons

-WGPR-TV would thus become the first Black-owned television station in the mainland United States, as the two television stations in the U.S. Virgin Islands, WSVI and WBNB-TV, were Black-owned.
-Banks promised a schedule of mostly locally produced programs and news focusing on items of interest to Detroit's Black community, telling Jet that the station "will provide in-depth penetration into the problems, goals, aspirations and achievements of Blacks and related ethnic groups".
-The pursuit of a television station wholly owned and operated by Blacks was not without merit; a 1975 Cablelines survey found Black people watched television at an average of 30 hours a week compared to 21 hours a week for Whites, while Black children watched television for seven hours every day.
+WGPR-TV thus became the first Black-owned television station in the mainland United States, as the two television stations in the U.S. Virgin Islands, WSVI and WBNB-TV, were Black-owned.
+Banks promised a schedule of mostly locally produced programs and news focusing on items of interest to Detroit's Black community, telling Jet, a nationally known weekly magazine aimed at the Black community, that the station "will provide in-depth penetration into the problems, goals, aspirations and achievements of Blacks and related ethnic groups".
+The pursuit of a television station wholly owned and operated by Blacks was seen as particularly important given high television usage in the community; a 1975 Cablelines survey found Black people watched television at an average of 30 hours a week compared to 21 hours a week for Whites, while Black children watched television for seven hours every day.
 Meanwhile, Banks's pursuit of a television station also had connections with the prior channel 62 in Detroit: Banks had analyzed purchasing WXON-TV, which was for sale for $1 million, but the Ford Foundation and four Detroit banks denied him financing.
-Following this, an attempt was made to acquire WJMY, which instead was sold to WXON-TV in order for them to move from channel 62 to channel 20.
+Following this, an attempt was made to acquire WJMY, which instead was sold to WXON-TV for them to move from channel 62 to channel 20.

-Construction took nearly two years, in part because lenders were unwilling to loan money to finance the station's start-up.
+The construction process took nearly two years, in part because lenders were unwilling to loan money to finance the station's start-up.
 However, work accelerated in 1975 as the Masons sold real estate holdings elsewhere to finance operations.
 A former industrial office building at 3146 East Jefferson Avenue was purchased to house WGPR radio and television, while federal government support expedited the purchase of steel necessary to erect a new transmitter facility.
 Broadcasting began at noon on September 29, 1975, with recorded greetings from President Gerald R. Ford and Senator Robert P. Griffin.
 Ford said in his address, "WGPR will serve as a symbol of successful Black enterprise.
 This is truly a landmark, not only for the broadcasting industry but for American society...
 I only wish I could be with you in person as WGPR goes on the air."
-Banks would credit President Ford for helping remove bureaucratic red tape for the Masons and overriding existing directives from The Pentagon for the steel purchase.
+Banks credited President Ford for helping remove bureaucratic red tape for the Masons and overriding existing directives from The Pentagon for the steel purchase.
 The Detroit Free Press hailed the station's sign-on in an October 3, 1975, editorial as "a new dimension and added stature to the area's entire telecommunications industry".